lariosw/if-you-forget-me/poem.md

 #IF YOU FORGET ME

-> I want you to know
+I want you to know
-> one thing.
+one thing.
-Quote break.
-> You know how this is:
+You know how this is:

 if I look
 at the crystal moon, at the red branch